Isle of Eriska Hotel

 On the west coast of Scotland lies a 300 acre island featuring incredible views of Loch Linnhe and the Morvern mountain range.
 Take some time to walk around the island and spot the wildlife that inhibits the area, from highland cattle, otters playing in the surrounding sea and countless species of birds.
 With just 34 bedrooms, this hotel is still intimate while offering plenty of amenities the entire family can enjoy.
 Activities range from golf to clay pigeon shooting or head out for a tour of a local whiskey distillery.
 Should you be interested in a more relaxing activity, head to the spa facilities here.
 Book a treatment with Ishga seaweed, a local natural gem that does wonders for circulation (I can say from personal experience).
 At the end of each day, head over to the hotel restaurant to enjoy some incredibly crafted food ranging from a celebration of the local seafood to farm fresh produce!
 During summer, head out to the deck, a fabulous place to soak up the sun while enjoying some casual Scottish fare.

-Devotees including Dame Judi Dench; grandparents, parents and children for vacations together; couples celebrating anniversaries; American tourists; anyone
+Devotees including Dame Judi Dench; grandparents, parents and children for holidays together; couples celebrating anniversaries; American tourists; anyone

 wanting to get away from it all.